What is the attenuation rate of monocrystalline photovoltaic panels

 - What is the return rate of photovoltaic solar panels

-- What is the coverage rate of photovoltaic panels
+- What is the conversion rate of flexible photovoltaic panels

 - What is the penetration rate of household photovoltaic panels